Sandra-Be/crystal_energy_alfa/documentation/TESTING.md

 # W3C Validation

-To validate every page of the project, that there were no syntax errors, these two Validators were used, W3C Validator and W3C CSS Validator.
+To validate every page of the project, that there were no syntax errors, these two Validators were used, [W3C Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

-To make make it easier to validate html code, since using jinja templating language throughout all pages, which results in errors in online validators.
+To make make it easier to validate HTML code, since using jinja templating language throughout all pages, which results in errors in online validators.
 I used URL address.

 ![W3C Validator](validation/w3c.jpg "W3C Validator")
 ![W3C Validator](validation/w3c1.jpg "W3C Validator")